briansimiyuj/doctor-appointment-app/README.md

       1. Check if dynamic time slot management is updating based on day selection

     f.
 Create a function to remove past appointments from appointedDoctors array and update isBooked state
+    g.
+Create a memoization `doctorSlots` function to create slots for doctor
+      i.
+Loop through the `slots` array and create a new date object for each slot
+        - Return the new date object

 #### Booking Slots Component